 It really depends on the issue at hand, if it’s a case of a lack of lubrication, you can buy the right type of lubricant from your local garage door specialist and do it yourself.
-For metal parts, you’ll need to apply a petroleum-based oil to the rollers, hinges and springs; for PVC parts, you’ll need to apply a silicone-based lubricant to the weather-stripping at the bottom of the door, between the door sections and around the exterior frame.
+For metal part, you’ll need to apply a petroleum-based oil to the rollers, hinges and springs; for PVC part, you’ll need to apply a silicone-based lubricant to the weather-stripping at the bottom of the door, between the door sections and around the exterior frame.

 Now, if you’re looking at a more serious problem, i.e. a broken torsion spring, you must call a garage door specialist, ideally you want it repairing within 24 hours.